bcgov/keycloak-example-apps/examples/oidc/css-api/nextjs/README.md

 This example demonstrates how you can use the CSS API to view your team's integration information through your own application, instead of using the CSS portal.
 In this example, you can list your existing integrations, fetch integrations by ID, and list/create new roles.
 The full documentation for the CSS API can be [here](https://api.loginproxy.gov.bc.ca/openapi/swagger#).

+**CSS API account VS service account**:
+A CSS API account will create an additional client with service accounts enabled, similar to the service account option when creating a new integration.
+However, a normal service account will only provide an access token similar to a logged in user.
+This is best used in cases where you have an offline job (meaning there is no authenticated user when the job is running) that requires a valid access token to authenticate against another one of your services.
+A CSS API account's access token will have an extra `team` attribute on it, equal to that accounts team ID.
+This allows our API to [check](https://github.com/bcgov/sso-requests/blob/dev/lambda/css-api/src/authenticate.ts#L66) that the token has the correct access level to view and manage integrations related to that team.
+So if you need to use our API, you need an API account.

 ## Security